 We watched the sun slowly rise, taking silhouette photos, enjoying the calm still air.
 It was like nothing I’d ever seen before.
 The endless dazzling white, bordered by the low mountains that seemed to be close by yet just out of reach.
 With so much space, we took advantage of it, jumping for joy and running around to keep warm.

 After the sun made its grand entrance, we all piled back into the jeep and took off across the smooth expanse heading towards Cactus (Inkawasi) Island.
 On our drive in, the dirt roads seemed like a crazy maze with no signs to direct you.
-Now that we were on an open dessert, we’d lost roads entirely.
-You could literally drive in whichever direction you wished without fear of running into anything.
+Now that we were on an open salt flat, we’d lost roads entirely.
+You could literally drive in whichever direction you wished without fear of running into anything, except maybe another jeep.

 While our breakfast was being prepared, we set off on the short hike up to the top of the island.

 From the top of this little island we enjoyed a 360 degree view of, well, dessert!
 Endless, flat, white dessert reaching out in every direction.
 It felt so isolating yet refreshing to be surrounded by so much open space.

 When we arrived back at our jeep, our guide had a wonderful breakfast spread out for us.
 Having been up since the wee hours of the morning we were all starving.
 We filled up on toast, cereal and yogurt set out on our little stone table.

 After warming ourselves with cups of tea and coffee, we all climbed back into the jeep.
 We weren’t quite done with the salt flats yet!
 Our driver took off into the sea of white, eventually stopped in the middle of nowhere to stretch our legs and play around on the flattest and largest “field” we’d ever seen.

 Our driver patiently waited and at times, took on the role of photographer for us.
 We jumped in the air and set up numerous depth perspective shots that have become the requisite souvenir for anyone who ventures out onto the endless salt flats.